PANDA National Helpline (Monday to Saturday) 1300 726 306

 “The hardest part for my partner has always been the use of the term ‘dads’ when referring to non-birth parents.
 She found it so ingrained in the medical system and it made her feel less relevant and less important.
 [It] prevented her from reaching out.”

-LGBTIQA+ people often have to advocate for their needs to care providers who have limited knowledge about LGBTIQA+ parent families, or safe, appropriate care for trans, gender diverse and/or intersex clients.
+LGBTIQA+ people often need to advocate for their needs to care providers who have limited knowledge about the experiences of LGBTIQA+ parent families.
+Health care provides might not have a thorough awareness of safe, appropriate care options for trans, gender diverse and/or intersex clients.
 It’s exhausting, and it can stop people voicing their needs, or even accessing care.

 ‘Minority stress’ is a term for the mental health impacts of exclusion, discrimination, mistreatment and stigma.
 It can arise from direct personal experiences, and from broader social stigma.

-It’s important to be aware of the risks and potential symptoms, and to seek help if you’re worried about yourself or a loved one.
+It’s important to be aware of the risks and potential symptoms of perinatal anxiety and depression, and to seek help if you’re worried about yourself or a loved one.

 There are many pathways to getting help.
-Good places to start include:
+Some good places to start include:

 • Your antenatal/birth care providers, such as a midwife or your obstetrician